 The answer for me is yes, absolutely I should.

-And that’s what racism is: abuse, control and a dysfunctional relationship between black people and people of colour with society.
+And that’s what racism is: a form of abuse, control and a dysfunctional relationship between black people and people of colour with society.

 Racism is a mental health issue that impacts us all.

-And as for it being political, of course, there is a sociopolitical context, that’s part of what keeps racism going.
+And as for it being political, of course, there is a sociopolitical context.

 Judith Herman MD author of Trauma and Recovery says: